hsnuscars/redux-easy-forms/api.md

 #### props(fieldKey, [formKey]) ⇒ <code>Object</code>
 Get all relevant props for a given input field.
+Use this method to deliver props to your fields, or to check status of any individual prop, e.g. 'dirty', 'focused', etc.
 For 'select' and 'textarea' inputs, the prop 'componentClass' (React-Bootstrap specific) replaces 'type' (causes warnings in Chrome).

 **Example**: <code>f.props( 'email', 'userForm' )</code>